-Incredible 8 day Israel Holy Land tour offering you a chance to travel and view the incredible historic sites of Jerusalem, Nazareth, Caesarea, and Massada.
+Incredible 8 day Israel - Tour of the Holy Land offering you a chance to travel and view the incredible historic sites of Jerusalem, Nazareth, Caesarea, and Massada.
 Experience swimming in the Dead Sea (weather permitting).
 These are just a few of the places you will visit on this trip.
 Explore the roots of your faith on this uplifting tour through Israel.
-Walk in the footsteps of spiritual leaders, explore ancient biblical sites, and stand in the places where history unfolded all while accompanied by fellow believers.
-A professional Tour Guide is dedicated to bringing these places to life.
+Walk in the footsteps of spiritual leaders.
+See the ancient biblical sites, and stand in the places where history unfolded.
+Accompanied by fellow believers and a professional Tour Guide who will bring these places to life.
 This is an experience of a lifetime!

 At a glance